Paul Shrivastava

-Paul Shrivastava served as Chief Sustainability Officer and Director of the Sustainability Institute at The Pennsylvania State University, until July 1, 2022 (currently on sabbatical leave).
-In October 2018 he joined as a full member of the Club of Rome.
-Previously he was the Executive Director of Future Earth, an international sustainability research program.
-Before that, he was Distinguished Professor and Director of the David O'Brien Centre for Sustainable Enterprise at Concordia University.
+Paul Shrivastava is professor of management and organizations, at the Pennsylvania State University.
+He served as chief sustainability officer and director of the Sustainability Institute, until July 1, 2022.
+In November 2023 he was elected as co-president of the Club of Rome.
+Previously he was the executive director of Future Earth, an international sustainability research program.
+Before that, he was distinguished professor and director of the David O'Brien Centre for Sustainable Enterprise at Concordia University.

 Early life and education

 Shrivastava was born in Bhopal, India.
 He attended the St. Joseph's Convent School in Bhopal.
 He received a bachelor's degree in Mechanical Engineering from the Maulana Azad National Institute of Technology, Bhopal, a Post Graduate Diploma in Management (MBA) from the Indian Institute of Management Calcutta and a Ph.D. from the University of Pittsburgh.

 Academic career

 Shrivastava held the Howard I. Scott Chair in Management, a distinguished professorship at Bucknell University, and was Associate Professor of Management at the Stern School of Business, New York University.
 He was awarded a Fulbright Program Senior Scholar award to study Japanese corporate environmental management at Kyoto University, Japan.
 He has also taught at the Helsinki School of Economics, and IIM Shillong.
 He is the author of Bhopal: Anatomy of a Crisis (1989), a book that launched the field of organizational crisis management.
 He founded the Organizations and Natural Environment Division of the Academy of Management (the world's largest academic professional association in Management studies).

-He was Distinguished Professor and Director of the David O'Brien Centre for Sustainable Enterprise at Concordia University, Montreal.
+He was distinguished professor and director of the David O'Brien Centre for Sustainable Enterprise at Concordia University, Montreal.